NoirOfficial2012/3am/README.md

 # 3am
-This is a story based game for the 3am ysws :)
+This is a story for the 3am ysws :)